Diljá Ýr Zomers

 Diljá Ýr Zomers (born 11 November 2001) is an Icelandic footballer who plays as a midfielder, winger, or striker for Brann.

 Club career

 In 2022, Diljá signed for Swedish side Norrköping.
 She was described as a "player that [manager] Tor-Arne Fredheim holds in high regard" while playing for the club.

 In 2023, she signed for Belgian side OH Leuven.
 She scored six goals in her first four appearances for the club.

 International career

 On 13 June 2025, Diljá was called up to the Iceland squad for the UEFA Women's Euro 2025.

 Personal life

 Diljá was born in 2001 in Iceland.
-She has been in a relationship with Iceland international Valgeir Lunddal Friðriksson.